Superannuation in Consent Orders

 For this reason, it is uncommon for one party to take the superannuation assets after a separation while the other takes the non-superannuation assets.
 Most people prefer to share both what is currently available and accessible rather than waiting until a future date, such as retirement, to receive their share of the property settlement.

 No. There is no requirement to split superannuation.
-When the Family Court looks at an agreement, it assesses its " just and equitable" status as a total valuation, not the agreement's elements.
+When the Family Court considers an agreement, it assesses its "just and equitable" status as a whole, not its elements.

 Yes, you can.
 Sometimes, clients pay extra on the agreed transfer amount for a property transfer instead of making a payment from their Superannuation.